-If an employee dies while in paid status, his/her unused sick leave account balance (less applicable withholding and any amounts owed by the employee to the City) shall be paid to his/her surviving spouse.
-In the event that the employee has no surviving spouse, said balance shall be paid to the employee's estate.
+If an employee dies while in paid status, their unused sick leave account balance (less applicable withholding and any amounts owed by the employee to the City) shall be paid to their surviving spouse or domestic partner.
+In the event that the employee has no surviving spouse or domestic partner, said balance shall be paid to the employee's estate.
 The employee's account balance shall be valued as of the time of death in the manner as set forth in this Article for new and old sick leave, as applicable, less any amounts owed by the employee to the City.